HashimThePassionate/computer-networking-for-everyone/02_application_layer/10_web_and_http/readme.md

 2. **Connection: close**
    - Indicates the client does **not** want to use persistent connections.
    - Tells the server to close the connection after sending the requested object.
-   - **Emoji Insight:** Like saying, “Please shut the door after you’re done!” 🚪❌
+   - **Under the hood** Like saying, “Please shut the door after you’re done!” 🚪❌

 3. **User-agent: Mozilla/5.0**
    - Identifies the browser type making the request.
    - Servers can use this info to send different versions of the same resource to different user agents.
-   - **Emoji Insight:** It’s your browser’s “business card”! 💳🖥️
+   - **Under the hood** It’s your browser’s “business card”! 💳🖥️

 4. **Accept-language: fr**
    - Indicates the user prefers a French version of the resource if available.
    - Part of **content negotiation** headers in HTTP.
-   - **Emoji Insight:** It’s like politely asking, “Bonjour!
+   - **Under the hood** It’s like politely asking, “Bonjour!
 Do you have this in French?” 🥖🇫🇷

 ---